sophiewo/sophiewo/README.md

 Hi, I'm Sophie, a Makers graduate and full-stack developer.

-Coming from an architectural background I've spent my career thus far building stuff, ranging from a single page thermostat app to 100 apartment housing projects.
+Coming from an architectural background I've spent my career thus far building cool things, from a single page thermostat app to 100 apartment housing projects.

 I have always been drawn to the tech side of any design problem, from advanced CAD/3D modelling, photoshop and illustrator to scripts